Snack on sweet, delicious, healthy dried mulberries anytime of the year!

 Before we get started in learning how to make dried mulberries – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

 How to make dried fruit at home.
-These mulberries I picked fresh from our tree, and simply dried them using a dehydrator.
+I collected these mulberries fresh from our tree and simply dried them using a dehydrator.
 These berries are refined sugar-free, additive-free, sulphur-free and preservative-free!
 Plus, they’re organically grown!
 They make the perfect healthy snack for any time of day.

-Step 1: With your fingers, gently and carefully pull the green stem end out from the mulberry.
-Do this for all of them.
+- Gently and carefully pull the green stem end out from the mulberry, doing this for each of them.

-Step 2: Wash the mulberries gently in cold water with a little lemon juice – this helps keep their vibrant purple colour during the drying process.
+- Wash the mulberries gently in cold water with a little lemon juice (this helps keep their vibrant purple colour during the drying process).

-Step 3: Place the mulberries into a dehydrator and dehydrate until dry; around 36-48 hours.
+- Spread the mulberries out on dehydrator sheets and dehydrate until dry; around 36-48 hours.
 They’re ready when they are easily broken.

 Dried mulberries can be stored at room temperature or in the fridge for up to 1 year.
 Keep in an airtight container, away from heat and direct sunlight.
 They should not go mouldy if they’ve been dried properly.